How has COVID-19 impacted WHEAT programming?

 The first term (September - December) of a diploma student's practicum will focus on community art therapy experiences, before proceeding with individual and group art therapy experiences.

 Can I enroll as an online / distance student in a Diploma program?

-Our diploma programs are made up of both online courses (which can be completed from anywhere), summer classes, and long weekend classes that take place in Winnipeg, Manitoba or Saskatoon, Saskatchewan, and must be attended in person due to the highly interactive nature of the training.
+Our diploma programs are made up of both online courses (which can be completed from anywhere), summer intensives, and long weekend classes that take place in Manitoba and should be attended in person due to the highly interactive nature of the training.
 We are also able to offer a satellite program in your community with our Bring Your Own Cohort program.
 Contact us for details!

 What is the registration process?

 We ask prospective students to first submit their online registration here.
 Our Registrar will follow up and send further information about the program and/or course you are interested in registering for, in addition to the application materials.
 Students intending to register in one of the diploma or certificate programs will be encouraged to arrange a time to speak with WHEAT Director Darci Adam to discuss their career interests and goals.
 If the intention is to move forward with registration then the application form and any required materials will be sent to WHEAT via email or mail.